 Have you ever wondered why a lot of the produce found in the grocery store is available all year long?
-Or what influence it has on the nutrient content?
-With our modern society we have fresh foods available to us at all times, but at what cost?
+Or what influence does having year-round produce have on the nutrient content of our foods?
+In our modern society, we have fresh foods available at all times, but at what cost?

-The produce found year round in grocery stores is usually shipped from far away places which uses more gas, oil, and energy.
+The produce found year-round in grocery stores is usually shipped from far away places which use more gas, oil, and energy.
 The average time spent in transit is 5 days.

-The fruits and veggies are not picked at their peak, rather before they are ripe to ensure they do not spoil during the time of transportation.
+Fruits and vegetables are not picked at their peak, but instead before they are ripe to ensure they do not spoil during the time of transportation.
 Instead of allowing nature to work its magic in its natural habitat so it can increase its nutrient value, it's robbed of this precious time.
-The produce is then packed, shipped, received, sits in the back of the store, sits on the shelf at the supermarket, and then usually sits in your refrigerator.
+The fruits and vegetables are then packed, shipped, received, sit in the back of the store, sit on the shelf at the supermarket, and then usually sit in your refrigerator.
 All of this time spent sitting around can decrease the nutritional value.

-I would like to share some advice advice from my years working closely with farmers.
-Establish a relationship with them and know where your food is coming from.
-I have seen many times people pretending to be farmers and selling their produce at farmers markets.
-In reality they went to a whole sale vendor and bought a large quantity of produce.
+I would like to share some advice from my years working closely with farmers.
+It is essential to establish a relationship with them and know where your food is coming from.
+I have seen many vendors at the farmer's markets pretending to be farmers and selling their produce.
+In reality, they went to a wholesale vendor and bought a large quantity of produce.
 They do not actually have a farm!
-This means you are not buying fresh picked nutrient dense produce.
+This means you are not buying fresh-picked nutrient-dense produce.
 Know where your food comes from if possible.

-Our bodies are intelligent beings which require different types of food at various times of the year.
-Have you ever noticed how the foods that grow in the winter are more dense and provide warmth to the body during the cooler months?
+Our bodies are intelligent beings that require different types of food at various times of the year.
+Have you ever noticed how the foods that grow in the winter provide warmth to the body during the cooler months?
 Delicious foods such as root vegetables can be so nourishing and provide a great deal of energy to the body.
-While foods that grow in the summer can be more light and cooling?
-This is great to keep in mind when looking to eat with the seasons because it can be your guiding compass to deliver the nutrients your body requires.
+While foods that grow in the summer can be more light and cooling.
+This is great to keep in mind when looking to eat with the seasons because it can be your guiding compass to deliver the nutrients your body needs.

-While all food can be enjoyed year long for a healthy diet it is also nice to be conscious of how to get the most nutrients from the food you consume.
+While all food can be enjoyed yeyear-longor a healthy diet it is also nice to be conscious of how to get the most nutrients from the food you consume.
 This can be done by paying attention to what is in season.
 It will also save you money because the food does not have to be transported from far away places.

 Spring Seasonal Foods:

-Artichokes are one of the richest sources of antioxidants and are incredibly nutrient dense.
+Artichokes are a rich sources of antioxidants.
 They are particularly high in folate and vitamins C and K,.
-Artichokes are known for being a wonderful pre biotic, support liver health, and gut health.
+Artichokes are known for being a wonderful pre biotic, supporting health, and gut health.
 Pre biotics help to feed the good bacteria in your gut which is essential for a strong immune system.

 Artichokes can be enjoyed in so many healthy ways.
 If you are looking for a simple healthy alternative simply steam them and make a dipping sauce with olive oil, lemon juice, sea salt, and pepper.
 Also vinegar is wonderful.

-Arugula can be enjoyed raw as a base for a salad, used as replacement in pesto instead of basil (one of my personal favorites.
+Arugula can be enjoyed raw as a base for a salad, and used as a replacement for pesto instead of basil.
 It adds a little spice to the pesto).
-It can also be added on top of pizza to add a balance of flavor and nutrition, as well as into soups.

 Asparagus helps to promote overall digestive health and can help improve mood because it is rich in B vitamins and folate.
 Asparagus has been shown to help with weight loss, immune health, urinary tract health, liver support, and skin health.